 Problem Cause Correction Load not powered; LED is OFF Circuit breaker disabled.
 Enable circuit breaker.
-Load not powered; LED is OFF Utility main line circuit breaker (MLCB) disabled and generator OFF.
-Enable utility MLCB if utility is present or verify generator operation if outage.
+Load not powered; LED is OFF MLCB disabled and generator OFF.
+Enable MLCB if utility is present or verify generator operation if outage.
 Load not powered; LED flashing 1 second interval Generator power just applied to unit.
 Utility power just applied to unit.
 Generator was overloaded and shed occurred.
 Wait five minutes plus the priority time delay (see Table 2-1 ) for unit to enable output.
 Load not powered; LED flashing 3 second interval This load overloaded the generator while attempting recovery from a shed.
 It is in a 30 minute lockout wait period.
 Wait 30 minutes from lockout for unit to attempt to reapply load.
 Review all loads enabled in household.
-Generator may end up in another overload condition when this load is enabled.
+The generator may experience another overload condition when this load is enabled.
 Disable some loads to prevent generator overload from recurring.
 Load not powered; LED flashing 6 second interval The lockout switch is enabled and the unit is on generator power.
 During installation, it was determined that this load will be disabled during generator operation to prevent generator overload.
 Contact IASD for details.
-Load not powered while on utility Wiring or unstable frequency.
-Check wiring.
-See Setting Lockout for information on unstable frequency.